Google Drive

 Key Features

-• Upload and manage documents in a web UI (designed for personal/household paperwork)
+• Upload, store, and manage documents in a centralized library

 Use Cases